crymscom/srganalytics-ios/docs/Getting-started.md

 When using this lower-level API, you are responsible of following SRG SSR guidelines for playback measurements.
 For example, you need to supply correct segment labels if the user has chosen to play a specific part of your media (none in the example above).
 Read [our internal documentation](https://srfmmz.atlassian.net/wiki/spaces/INTFORSCHUNG/pages/195595938/Implementation+Concept+-+draft) for more information.

 Correctly conforming to all SRG SSR guidelines is not a trivial task, though.
 Please contact us if you need help in implementing correct stream statistics for a custom player.

+## Manual resource retrieval

+Using the `SRGAnalytics_DataProvider.framework` companion framework is all you need to play a media with complete analytics information, right within an SRG Media Player controller instance.

+In the case you need to play a resource without an SRG Media Player controller instance (e.g. with Google Cast), the companion framework provides the `-[SRGMediaComposition playbackContextWithPreferredStreamingMethod:contentProtection:streamType:quality:startBitRate:contextBlock:]` method, with which you can find the proper resource to play.

 ## Thread-safety